Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Spring Branch Elementary School students will master rigorous academic standards to ensure college and career readiness.

-Performance Objective 1: ACHIEVEMENT: By June 2024, Spring Branch Elementary School will increase student performance on STAAR Redesign Grades 3-5 exams in reading and math by at least 5 percentage points in approaches, 3 percentage points in meets, and 2 percentage points in masters.
+Performance Objective 1: ACHIEVEMENT: By June 2025, Spring Branch Elementary School will increase student performance on STAAR Redesign Grades 3-5 exams in reading and math by at least 5 percentage points in approaches, 4 percentage points in meets, and 5 percentage points in masters.

 2022-23: Reading: 69% (approaches), 45% (meets), 18% (masters); Math: 77% (approaches), 51% (meets), 13% (masters) Baseline Year

-Evaluation Data Sources: 2023 Texas Academic Performance Report (TAPR)
+Evaluation Data Sources: 2023 Texas Academic Performance Report and 2024 Texas Education Agency Data Tables

-Strategy 1: SBE teachers and instructional specialists will attend Professional Development sessions given by district instructional specialists (reading and math), campus ILT members, and Region 4 to stay abreast of the latest instructional strategies for rigorous instruction and to advance learners in the content areas.
+Strategy 1: SBE will provide Professional Development opportunities to our teachers and staff.
+These PD opportunities will be given by district department leads, campus instructional specialists (reading and math), and Region 4 to stay abreast of the latest instructional strategies for rigorous instruction and to advance learners in the content areas.
+Subs will be paid for when teachers attend professional development on or off campus during the school day.

-Subs will be paid for when teachers attend professional development off campus during the school day.
 Food/Snacks will be purchased for PD sessions held on campus.

 Title I: